Avalanche Science FAQ

 Program entry requirements are detailed in the program application but generally: Students must demonstrate acceptable proficiency levels in math, computer skills, composition and reading, and communication.

-Students need to have previously completed courses in Level 1 Recreational Avalanche Safety, Avalanche Rescue, Wilderness First Responder and CPR.
+Students must have previously completed courses in Level 1 Recreational Avalanche Safety, Avalanche Rescue, Wilderness First Responder, and CPR.

 Students must have appropriate snow travel equipment, cold-weather gear, and the ability to travel safely in mountainous terrain in winter conditions.

-Some of these program entry requirements may be waived for students enrolling in individual courses for the purposes of continuing professional development and who are not seeking the full Certificate of Occupational Proficiency.
+Some of these program entry requirements may be waived for students enrolling in individual courses to continue professional development and not seeking the full Certificate of Occupational Proficiency.

 Program Standards

-We are not requiring a specific “mode” of backcountry winter travel for much of the program coursework although all students will be required to ski (or split-board) for all fieldwork sessions in order to accomplish curriculum objectives.
+We do not require a specific “mode” of backcountry winter travel for much of the program coursework.
+However, all students must ski (or split board) for all fieldwork sessions to accomplish curriculum objectives.